patois/RETracker/README.md

 Done
 ```

-This does not only allow for convenient and sped-up development of custom code and features, it also does not require new firmware to be flashed onto the `Tracker` for new code to be tested (but a reboot in the worst case).
+This does not only allow for convenient and sped-up development of custom code and features, it also does not require new firmware to be flashed onto the `Tracker` for testing new functionality (but a reboot in the worst case).

 Please have a look at the available modules in the [polyp/](polyp/) folder, which contains a few initial demos that fade the `Tracker's` screen in and out or repurpose its pads as a text-scroller canvas.

 ## Reverse Engineering the Tracker
 The `Polyend Tracker` is believed to be based on a µc similar to the Teensy 3.6 of which [data sheets and other tech info is available here](https://www.pjrc.com/store/teensy36.html).
 Be sure to check out the [MK66FX](https://www.pjrc.com/teensy/K66P144M180SF5RMV2.pdf) manual for a memory map in order to avoid running into device crashes when dumping memory.
-The `Tracker` firmware image is in intel-hex format and can be loaded directly by the [IDA Pro disassembler](https://hex-rays.com/ida-pro/ida-disassembler/) and probably others such as [GHIDRA](https://ghidra-sre.org/) or [Binary Ninja](https://binary.ninja/) using an ARM processor module in little-endian mode.
+The `Tracker` firmware image is in IntelHex format and can be unpacked using [fwtool.py](fwtool.py) or loaded directly by disassemblers supporting the IntelHex format, such as [IDA Pro disassembler](https://hex-rays.com/ida-pro/ida-disassembler/) and probably others such as [GHIDRA](https://ghidra-sre.org/) or [Binary Ninja](https://binary.ninja/).
+The processor module to choose is ARM / little-endian.
-The firmware can be mapped to base address 0, with address 4 being a pointer to the reset vector (start disassembling there).
+The firmware should be loaded at address 0.
+Address/offset 4 is the the reset vector with a pointer to the reset vector handler (start disassembling there).
 Most, if not all of its code runs in Thumb mode.
 I've found address `0x70100000` and above to be a reliable address to plant a `Polyp` into and run its code from there.